What is Spearhead?

 You should be:

-- A current or past founder of a technology company with deep knowledge of your market; the typical founder has raised a Series A or later from notable VCs
+- A current founder of a technology company with deep knowledge of your market; the typical founder has raised a Series Seed or later from notable VCs

-- Located in Silicon Valley, Los Angeles, New York City or Boston, or their surrounding areas
+- Spearhead is focused on founders in Silicon Valley, Los Angeles, New York City, Boston, and their surrounding areas—but we will consider exceptional founders from other cities

 - Passionate about learning the craft of angel investing and helping other founders